 - Email: email@example.com

-- In person: Department of Environment office at 10 Burns Road in Whitehorse.
+- In person: at the Department of Environment office at 10 Burns Road in Whitehorse.
 We are open Monday to Friday from 8:30 a.m. to 4:30 p.m.

 After you get your permit